Skip to content

 DisableFMMiCloudSetting (macOS)

-The DisableFMMiCloudSetting macOS key disables the Find My Mac (FMM) settings in the iCloud preferences on the target macOS devices when applied.
+When applied, the DisableFMMiCloudSetting macOS key disables the Find My Mac (FMM) settings in the iCloud preferences on the target macOS devices.

-This key command differs from the first in that it gives you the gratification of changing the user interface when enabled and being more cooperative to manually enrolled devices along with auto enrollments.
+This key command differs from the first in that it gives you the gratification of changing the user interface when enabled and being more cooperative with manually enrolled devices and auto enrollments.
 When this command is enabled and deployed as a restrictions profile, the Find My pane in macOS becomes greyed out.

 What user sees in iCloud settings after successfully deploying DisableFMMiCloudSetting